uog-cose/510-se-lab-paper-style-guide/README.md

 ## The rules

+## LaTeX management

+LaTeX code should be hard wrapped at 120 characters.
+This enables readers of the source code to parse each line without losing vertical position in the text.
+Hard wrapping also helps to minimise diffs (see next rule.)

+LaTeX source code should be change managed.
+Compiled or generated files should not be included in the change management code.

 Any given passage should be written with the mindset that you are explaining a task to your children.
 Unless you explain every detail completely clearly you will eventually have to do it yourself.

+## Uncategorised

 Spelling mistakes, even auto-corrected spelling mistakes are not to be forgiven.
 Equally, native English speakers should be a whole lot more sympathetic to non-native English speakers.
 Ask them to try writing their PhD thesis in Arabic.